River Alness Trout Fishing

 For further information and photos of the Novar beats of the River Alness, visit the Novar Fishings website.

-In spring and early summer, Beat 1 can be reserved in its entirety (a full 1.9 miles!), including the middle section, for trout fishing for up to 4 rods for a total of £60/day.
+In spring and early summer, Beat 1 can be reserved for trout fishing in its entirety (a full 1.9 miles!), including the middle section, for up to 4 rods for a total of £70/day.

 To make a booking, call us on 01349 830606, or e-mail us from the Enquiries page.